Every year the Ahmanson Lab supports a cohort of Working Groups. A Call for Proposals is released early in the fall semester.

 Students in the Neurogenesis Working Group will investigate how brain-computer interfaces (BCIs) can be used to inform generative artwork—as well as how these artworks can simultaneously inform audiences on the intricacies of neural signals processing.
-In collaboration with Neurable and the USC Bridge Arts & Science Alliance, students will learn to telekinetically control objects in virtual reality, develop new techniques for visualizing brain data and its ongoing analysis, and prototype large-scale interactive artworks using BCIs as an interface.
+Students will learn to telekinetically control objects in virtual reality, develop new techniques for visualizing brain data and its ongoing analysis, and prototype large-scale interactive artworks using BCIs as an interface.
 The final outcome of Neurogenesis, will be a suite of intuitive BCI artworks that convert neurotechnology neophytes into neuromancers—both on a technical and experiential level—in record time.

 This Working Group is co-sponsored by the USC Bridge Arts & Science Alliance.

 From Save the Cypher to Wing Wor: Exploring Videogrammetry, Lidar, and Photogrammetry through Hip Hop Dance and Cultural Heritage

 Over the course of the 2019-2020 academic year, we will develop two virtual reality projects that will explore how to photorealistically capture people and places using cutting-edge technologies such as videogrammetry, Lidar, and photogrammetry.

 The first project, Save the Cypher, is an interactive VR dance experience, developed in collaboration with faculty at the Kaufman School of Dance, in which the player must save the sacred dance world of Cypher through solving puzzles and interacting with a spirit guide hologram.
 The second project, Wing Wor, is an interactive VR narrative adventure that will transport audiences to a rural village in Toishan, China where they can engage with the people and place and experience Toishan’s rich historical legacy.